thalamicseg/thomas_new/README.md

   Note 1: the first argument is the white matter nulled MPRAGE file in NIFTy nii.gz format.
 Make sure it is just the file name and not a full path (e.g. wmn.nii.gz not ~foo/data/case1/wmn.nii.gz.
 Basically, run the script in the directory where the file is located.
 If you have each subject in a directory, go to each directory and call the thomas_csh script, usually from a simple csh or bash script

-  Note 2: the second argument if set to ro/lo would only segment the right/left side (default is both left and right)
+  Note 2: the second argument if set to ro/lo would only segment the right/left side (if missing, it defaults to both left and right)
-- use the thomas_csh_mv wrapper provided for standard MPRAGE or T1 (FSPGR in GE) data
+- use the thomas_csh_mv wrapper provided for standard MPRAGE or T1 (FSPGR or BRAVO in older GE) data

   Usage: ```thomas_csh_mv MPRAGEorT1_file <ro/lo>```